 - Pasta with tomato and vegetable sauce, mix through a dollop of ricotta cheese and serve with a side salad

-- Grilled/BBQ-d meat, chicken or fish with a big bowl of salad or steamed vegies.
+- Grilled/BBQ-d meat, chicken or fish with a big bowl of salad or steamed vegetables.

 - Hummous and raw vegie sticks

-- Ryvita with avocado, tomato and a sprinkle of mixed seeds
+- Crisp bread with avocado, tahini, tomato and a sprinkle of mixed seeds

 - Bottled, tap or filtered water

 - Fresh fruit and vegie juices (limit to 2 daily)

 - Herbal teas: